 “He likes to show off, but he’s a damned good architect.”

 A beat up old truck pulled to a stop and parked behind Nguyen Dung’s truck.
 A man of obvious Inra descent stepped out of the truck.
 Unlike the majority of his countrymen, the man was fat almost to the point of being obese.
-It was clear he had never missed a meal.
+It clear he had never missed a meal.
 He walked over to where General Wynn and Nguyen Dung were standing.

 “I am Ankur Reddy, but you should address me as Mr. Reddy.
 I am the contractor involved in the majority of building construction.”